BelabdiMalak/COVID19_Prediction/README.md

 2. Deaths prediction

-Equally to the previous prediction, ANN and Random Forests models has the best values of r2_score (0.727 and 0.725 respectively).
+Equally to the previous prediction, ANN and Random Forests models has the best values of r2_score (0.737 and 0.722 respectively).

 ## Ideas to improve the project

 - Our model is tested on a clean dataset (x_test and y_test), because we have deleted the outliers before predicting the new values.
 To test the real performance of our model, we better keep outliers for the testing dataset.
 - To make this project more significant, we can classify data according to continents (not countries).
 Because continents present a big variety of food diets.
 We predict deaths and cumulative numbers for every continent.
 We can compare the direct effect of food diet on the Covid-19 contaminations.
 - Both targets were chosen according to the teacher requirements.
-Although, I see that we should predict the cases instead, because the cumulative numbers are just pourcentages of the registered cases.
+Although, I see that we should predict the cases instead of the cumulative numbers, because this variable is just a pourcentage of the registered cases.

+## Conclusion

+After analysing results, we notice that predicting the cumulative numbers based on the food information is possible, while predicting deaths is not always correct.
+I suppose that the food diet has a direct impact on getting contaminated by the Covid-19 virus.
+Deaths are related to the food diet too, but not with a high pourcentage.